Nancy L. Younken was born on Jan. 23, 1854 near Ryerson Station, Greene County, the daughter of Charles L. and Nancy (Henry) Younken.

 Daughter Wanda Bushager (1906- ? ) was born in 1906.
 She migrated to Texas with her parents and was unmarried and living in Reagan County at the age of 24.

 ~ Daughter Maude (Barnett) Carney ~

-The Carneys made their home in Hundred, Wetzel County, WV, and were members of the Cameron United Methodist Church.
-Maude also was a founding member of the Hundred chapter of the Woman's Society of Christian Service (WSCS).
+Later in life, Maude is believed to have relocated to Hundred, Wetzel County.
+She was a member of the Cameron United Methodist Church.
+She also was a founding member of the Hundred chapter of the Woman's Society of Christian Service (WSCS).

 She passed away at home on March 24, 1972, age 89.
-Burial was in Cameron Cemetery following a funeral service led by Rev. Sherman Davidson.
+Burial was beside her husband in St. Martin Cemetery in Cameron, reunited with her husband, following a funeral service led by Rev. Sherman Davidson.
 At her death, said the Wetzel Republican, Maude was survived by seven grandchildren and 13 great-grandchildren.

 ~ Daughter Orpha (Barnett) Mahan ~

 Daughter Orpha Barnett (1885-1971) was born on March 17, 1885 in Marshall County.

 She wed Charles Ross Mahan Sr. (1878-1970) in about 1905, when she was age 20 and he 27.
 They had five known children -- Freda L. Murphy, Elva L. Mahan, Helen E. Mahan, Margery E. Mahan and Charles R. Mahan Jr.

 In 1908, the Mahans made their home in Oklahoma, where their eldest daughter was born.